aidenjanzen/countdown/README.md

-A fun project creating an interactive countdown to track when friends or family come home from trips.
+A fun project creating an interactive countdown to track when my girlfriend came back from schooling.
+:)